 One-Scene Wonder: The Cigar Girl assassin.
-The director actually wanted her actress to be Elektra King, but upon realizing that her English wasn't up to par, he gave her this part instead.
-With only a few minutes of screen time and exactly two lines, she manages to be one of the more memorable minor Bond Girls—her panicked, terrified response of "Not from him!" (when Bond offers to protect her from Renard) just before she kills herself is enough to provide an intriguing hint about just want kind of monster is Bond dealing with.
+The director actually wanted her actress to be Elektra King, but upon realizing that her English wasn't up to par, he gave her this part instead which she happily accepted.
+With only a few minutes of screen time and exactly two lines, she manages to be one of the more memorable minor Bond Girls—her panicked, terrified response of "Not from him!" (when Bond promises that he can protect her from Renard) just before she kills herself is enough to provide an intriguing hint about just what kind of monster Bond is dealing with.